Tabaxco/Tabaxco/README.md

 ## Hi!
 I'm Guilherme Leite! 👋

-I'm a Information Systems student at Senac Santo Amaro.
-I want to become a back-end developer.
+I want to be a back-end developer.
 <!--
 **Tabaxco/Tabaxco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.